 You may also use these contact details to get in touch and ask questions if you want free legal advice or to have something clarified about how personal injury claims work.

-Thank you for reading our guide that answers the question, “can I sue my employer?”
+Thank you for reading our guide to the question of “can I sue my employer?”.